ANRGUSC/CIRCE/README.md

     which gives the execution time of each task on that node and the amount of data it passes to its child tasks.
 These results are required in the next step for HEFT algorithm.
-    - INPUT: dag.txt, nodes.txt, DAG task files (task1.py, task2.py,. . . ),
-        DAG input file (input.txt)
+    - INPUT: dag.txt, nodes.txt, DAG task files (task1.py, task2.py,. . . ), DAG input file (input.txt)
     - OUTPUT: profiler_nodeNUM.txt
     - USER GUIDE: There are two ways to run the execution profiler:
         1. copy the app/ folder to the each of the nodes using scp and inside app/ folder perform the following commands:
            ```sh
            $ docker build –t profilerimage .
            $ docker run –h hostname profilerimage
            ```
            where hostname is the name of the node (node1, node2, etc.,..).
-        2. inside apac_scheduler/docker_execution_profiler/ folder
+        2. inside circe/docker_execution_profiler/ folder
            perform the following command:
            ```sh
            $ python3 scheduler.py
            ```
            In this case, the file scheduler.py will copy the app/ folder to each of the nodes and execute the docker commands.
-            In both cases make sure that the command inside file app/start.sh gives the details (IP, username and password) of your sched- uler machine.
+           In both cases make sure that the command inside file app/start.sh gives the details (IP, username and password) of your scheduler machine.
   - Central network profiler: automatically scheduling and logs com- munication information of all links betweet nodes in the network, which gives the quaratic regression parameters of each link repre-